 - muscle strength

-Besides physical exercises, breathing exercises can also benefit people with COPD.
-This is because they can help improve symptoms of an underactive diaphragm.
+The ALA notes that breathing exercises can also benefit people with COPD.
+The reason for this is that they can help improve symptoms of an underactive diaphragm.

 People with healthy lungs breathe in and out naturally.
-Their diaphragm does most of the work filling the lungs with oxygen and other gasses and ridding them of waste gas.
-People with COPD, however, do not have fully functioning diaphragms, so stale waste gas becomes trapped in the lungs.
+Their diaphragm does most of the work in filling the lungs with oxygen and other gasses and ridding them of waste gas.
+People with COPD, however, do not have a fully functioning diaphragm, so stale waste gas becomes trapped in the lungs.

-Stale air builds up over time, and the body begins to use other muscles in the chest, back and neck for breathing.
-This results in lower oxygen levels and less reserved air for exercise or physical activity.
+Stale air builds up over time, and the body begins to use other muscles in the chest, back, and neck for breathing.
+This switch results in lower oxygen levels and less reserved air for exercise or physical activity.

-Breathing exercises can help rid the lungs of stale air, strengthen the diaphragm, and increase oxygen levels.
+Breathing exercises can help rid the lungs of stale air, as well as strengthening the diaphragm and increasing oxygen levels.

 If a person uses supplemental oxygen, they should use it while exercising.